 Low blood sugar, or hypoglycemia, is a potentially dangerous condition that occurs when blood sugar levels fall low enough that a person needs to take action.
 Because of the risks, it is important that you, along with your family, friends and coworkers, know the signs of a low blood sugar episode and how to respond.

 The My Diabetes Emergency Plan is a convenient checklist that contains all of the essential items those with diabetes need to have readily available in the event of an emergency.
-Learn more and get the checklist here.
+Learn how to prepare your diabetes emergency kit.